graphile/crystal/CONTRIBUTING.md

 **TODO:** check the following instructions work on a clean checkout.

 We assume you have a local PostgreSQL server running in "trust" authentication mode.
-Other options may or may not work - you may need to set `PGHOST` or similar config variables.
+Other options may or may not work - you may need to set `PGHOST`, `PGUSER`, `PGPASSWORD` and/or similar config variables.

 Run the tests with `yarn test`